-Golden Rules for use of serums and moisturizers
+Golden Rules for use of serums and moisturisers

 1. Lightest to heaviest

-Always start with your lightest product before moving onto your heaviest – which means your serums should be always applied BEFORE you moisturize!
+Always start with your lightest product before moving onto your heaviest – which means your serums should be always applied BEFORE you moisturise!

-2. Serums should NOT be used to replace moisturizers
+2. Serums should NOT be used to replace moisturisers

 3. Serums = value for money

-Serums may initially seem expensive for such a small quantity of product, however quality options should indeed recognize a high value per ml as they are applied more sparingly than heavier moisturizers.
+Serums may initially seem expensive for such a small quantity of product, however quality options should indeed recognise a high value per ml as they are applied more sparingly than heavier moisturisers.
 With many offering at least a two-year shelf life.

 4. Not all serums are created equal!